Bestra/ember-training-slides/slides.md

 ^
 - Partial doesn't take any locals
+- Ember cli expects a normal path name
+- non-cli expects the partial to start with '_' ala Rails
-- Use a component or a view
+- Use a component as a partial instead

 ---
 # The Route Lifecycle